 Usually, a checkbook register has the following six columns:

-Number: In this column, you will record the check number.
-This acts as a reference to the particular check involved in the recorded transaction.
+- Number: In this column, you will record the check number.
+This refers to the particular check involved in the recorded transaction.

-Description: This column is used to record the transaction details, such as who the check is written to or perhaps information on withdrawing cash using your debit card at an ATM.
+- Description: This column records the transaction details, such as who the check is written to or perhaps information on withdrawing cash using your debit card at an ATM.

-Amount (Debit): You’ll need to record the amount of the payment, check, or withdrawal in this column.
+- Amount (Debit): You’ll need to record the payment, check, or withdrawal amount in this column.

 Bounced Check – A Big No-No

-If the balance in your checking account is low, it is essential to be accurate in recording and calculating all of your transactions.
-Doing so will help you avoid bouncing a check that you sign and submit for payment.
+If the balance in your checking account is low, it is essential to record and calculate all of your transactions accurately.
+Doing so will help you avoid bouncing a check you sign and submit for payment.

 What is a Bounced Check?

 If your bank declines to carry out a transaction instructed by a check you issued, it is termed bounce (be returned).
 This happens when the check asks for an amount that is more than the money you have in your account.
 It is true that if our check bounces, it can be an embarrassing situation.
-However, it can be costly because, whenever a check is bounced, the bank charges you a fee to compensate for a failed clearing process.
+However, it can be costly because the bank charges you a fee to compensate for a failed clearing process whenever a check is bounced.
 You can avoid this embarrassing and expensive situation by bookkeeping in the checkbook register.

-Note: There is another way to avoid a bounced check by opting for a bank overdraft if your bank offers this service.
-This service involves the bank accepting the checks that have a value higher than your account balance.
-Be alert if you have opted for an overdraft, as the bank charges a high-interest rate from the day you exceeded your account balance and an overdraft fee.
+Note: Another way to avoid a bounced check is to opt for a bank overdraft if your bank offers this service.
+This service involves the bank accepting checks with a value higher than your account balance.
+Be alert if you have opted for an overdraft, as the bank charges a high interest rate when you exceed your account balance and an overdraft fee.

 Why Balance Your Checkbook?

-You might be wondering, why go through the hassle of maintaining a checkbook register if you can get an update on your balance at an ATM or online?
-Well, the reason is that these services will not tell you about your outstanding checks (checks that you’ve written but haven’t been processed by the bank) and, thus, would be giving a number higher or lower than the actual available account balance.
+You might wonder, why go through the hassle of maintaining a checkbook register if you can get an update on your balance at an ATM or online?
+The reason is that these services will not tell you about your outstanding checks (checks that you’ve written but haven’t been processed by the bank) and, thus, would be giving a number higher or lower than the actual available account balance.

 Forgetting to Record Transactions

-This is by far the most common mistake made by people when balancing a checkbook.
+This is the most common mistake people make when balancing a checkbook.
 This is because many people make card payments and ATM withdrawals and forget to record them in their register because of time.
-An account statement indeed provides such information, but one thing to keep in mind is the possibility of you having to write new checks before that statement comes in.
-The primary purpose of maintaining this book is to avoid having any one of those checks bounce.
+An account statement indeed provides such information, but one thing to remember is the possibility of you having to write new checks before that statement comes in.
+The primary purpose of maintaining this book is to avoid having any of those checks bounce.

-Tip: You can get a cover for your register that comes with a calculator to avoid any mathematical errors.
+Tip: You can get a cover for your register with a calculator to avoid any mathematical errors.